 Which gives Jaxom time to contemplate just what kind of temporal tightrope he’s walking:

 In between Jaxom had time to worry if he was making the jumps too long to keep the egg warm.
 It hadn’t actually Hatched before he’d left.
 Maybe he should have waited, to see if the egg had Hatched properly: then they’d’ve known how to judge the forward jumps.
 Maybe he’d even killed the little queen trying to save her.
 No, his mind reeled with between and paradoxes; the most important act, returning the queen egg, was still in process.
-And dragon had not fight dragon – not yet.
+And dragon had not fought dragon – not yet.

 That had worried Jaxom, but he thought he had the answer.
 “They don’t know who brought the egg back that day.
 There weren’t any in the Hatching Ground, so they don’t know what they haven’t seen.
 Jaxom decided not to think further on that subject.